Moad26/Moad26/README.md

 # Mouaad El Yalaoui

-I am a first-year engineering student specializing in Machine Learning and Data Science.
+I am a second-year engineering student specializing in Machine Learning and Data Science.
 My work sits at the intersection of AI research, software engineering, and game development.
 I focus on building reproducible experiments, production-ready prototypes, and compact technical deliverables for academic and competition settings.

 ---